1

 “What are those passions?”
 He finally turned his gaze to meet mine.
 His eyes were so intense, so full of a desire I couldn’t name.
 I eventually had to look away for fear that he’d see the desire in mine.

 “Uh… I would travel the world and bring Magenta along, obviously.
 I would eat literally everything in my path.”
 He smiled at this.
 “And uh, I guess I would write about it all?
-Maybe compose it into a book with all of my travels and the friends I made and shit like that.”
+Maybe compose it into a little book with all of my travels and the friends I made and shit like that.”

 “Do you think you would have time for love in that big adventure of yours?”

-His silence lasted long enough for Hell to go through all four seasons.
-What were his eyes saying to me that I couldn’t hear?
-“I don’t know, honestly,” Nic said eventually, letting out a heavy sigh, his eyes travelling again to the window and then to a place completely unknown to me, a place where I don’t know if I was even welcomed.
-“If anything, I would wish I knew what to wish for.”
+“I don’t know, honestly,” Nic said eventually, letting out a heavy sigh, his eyes traveling again to the window and then to a place utterly unknown to me.
+“If anything, I wish I knew what to wish for.”

 “Deep.”

 “Seriously,” he said, and he let out a laugh.
-It reminded me of how evening birds sang, frantic and scared, before night engulfed the world and them along with it.
+It reminded me of evening birds, frantic and scared, cawing before night engulfed the world and them along with it.
 “I guess I would wish that I was more…decisive.
-That I knew what I wanted in life, in love, I just don’t know what that is right now.”
+That I knew what I wanted in life, in love.”
+His eyes shot towards mine, just for a second, before shying away again.
+“I just don’t know what that is right now.”

 5-8